-As soon as the sun rises (maybe even before!), eager boys and girls in the United States tug their yawning parents out of bed and race to the Christmas tree to see what awaits them there.
-As the torn wrapping paper flies, everyone is caught up in uncontainable excitement.
+As soon as the sun rises (often even before!) on Christmas morning, eager boys and girls in the United States tug their yawning parents out of bed and race to see what gifts await them.
+As the torn wrapping paper flies through the air, everyone is caught up in uncontainable excitement.

-Sadly, Christmas morning often arrives very differently in developing nations such as Haiti and Guatemala.
+Sadly, Christmas morning arrives very differently in Haiti, Guatemala and other developing countries.
 There, impoverished children in remote communities may rise early like their U.S. brothers and sisters, but it is usually because they have to collect water from a distant source or get started on their other daily chores.
-Christmas is not a day marked by the arrival of bright boxes and pretty bows, because where poverty is extreme, gifts are luxuries few can afford.
+Christmas is not a day marked by the arrival of bright boxes and pretty bows because the poverty in most developing countries is extreme — and gifts are a luxury very few can afford.

-It is estimated that at least 689 million people around the world live on less than $1.90 per day.
-Children in these poorest families will be glad just to have a little rice or stew to eat on Christmas Day.
-To them, the idea of receiving anything more — a soccer ball or lovely doll — seems like an impossible dream.
+It is estimated that 719 million people in the poorer nations of the world live on less than $2.15 per day.
+Children in those families consider themselves fortunate to have a little rice or stew to eat on Christmas Day.
+To them, receiving anything more — a soccer ball or lovely doll — seems an impossible dream.

 Since its beginning in 2014, however, Box of Joy has been working hard to make the impossible possible!
 Through this gift-giving ministry, U.S. Catholic parishes, schools, groups, families and individuals have united to bless 512,855 children with Christmas presents through the years.

-Every box also contains a rosary and The Story of Jesus, a small book printed in English, Spanish and Haitian Creole, that shares the Gospel message in an engaging and easy-to-understand way.
-Students may even choose to include personal notes, encouraging their school age peers a world away.
+Every Box of Joy also contains a rosary and The Story of Jesus, a small book printed in English, Spanish and Haitian Creole that shares the Gospel message in an engaging and easy-to-understand way.
+Students may also choose to include personal messages or special artwork too.
+These notes can do a lot to encourage their school-age peers a world away.

 Altogether, the contents of a Box of Joy are fun, practical and encouraging.
-They can even have an eternal impact on souls!
-These special gifts — often distributed in Catholic schools dedicated to educating children in poverty — let boys and girls know they are abundantly loved by God and by his Church.
+They can also have an important spiritual impact on the boys and girls who receive them!
+Because these special gifts are often distributed in Catholic schools dedicated to educating children in poverty about the love of God, they help hope-starved boys and girls understand they are abundantly loved by God and his Church.